-To enable this vision to be achieved and also considering the national context, Trust growth and information from self-evaluation, members of the Trust Board have agreed the strategic priorities for 2021 -2022.
-In considering the development of the priorities, the Trust Board have taken into account that further growth and maturity of the Trust needs to be accompanied by development of the Central Team.
-This will ensure that all schools receive high quality professional services, expanding the range of support, enabling school leaders to continue to focus on improving educational outcomes for our pupils.
-As a Trust, we ensure that collaboration between schools delivers excellence for children and young people, within a Catholic context and a shared mission.
+In developing this vision and strategic plan the Trust Board have taken into account that further growth and maturity of the Trust needs to be accompanied by continuing development of the Trust's structure, processes and capacity.
+This will ensure that all schools continue to receive high quality professional services, expanding the range of support, enabling school leaders to continue to focus on improving educational outcomes for our pupils.

+As a Trust, we ensure that collaboration between schools delivers excellence for children and young people, within a Catholic context and our shared mission.
 We are working together to develop a rich and exciting curriculum, where all pupils thrive and develop virtuous character.
 Strong leadership at all levels, along with excellence in professional learning and development, will enable pupils to make strong progress across the curriculum.
 We recognise that our people are our most important resource, therefore we are committed to their support and development, working together as a true family of schools to offer the best possible high quality Catholic education, enabling the spiritual, moral, intellectual and personal development and well-being of all our pupils, to help sustain high quality Catholic education for families within our area.

-Taking this into account, this vision and aspiration, the following strategic priorities have been agreed for 2021-2022:
+Taking this into account, this vision and aspiration, the following strategic objectives have been agreed for 2022-2025: